zou-y23/EgoPV-MD/README.md

 If you wish to evaluate the performance of individual components (ARM and ACM) separately:

 **1. ARM (Action Recognition Module)**
-Evaluate the action recognition performance.
+Evaluate the action recognition performance:

     ```bash
     cd ActionRecognitionModule
     python run_net.py --cfg configs/fine_action_recognition.yaml
     ```

 **2. ACM (Action Captioning Module)**
-Generate Narrations.
+Generate Narrations:

     ```bash
     cd ActionCaptioningModule
     python python main.py
     ```
 > **Note:** This process can be time consuming, we provide the generated results for evaluations directly.

-Evaluation using the generated results.
+Evaluation using the generated results:

     ```bash
     cd ActionCaptioningModule
     python test.py